mvolkmann/blog/src/zig.md

 The fact that strings are null-terminated is an implementation detail that typically does not factor into writing string-handling code.
+From Ziglings exercise #77,
+"Why do we bother using a zero/null sentinel to terminate strings in Zig when we already have a known length?
+Versatility!
+Zig strings are compatible with C strings (which are null-terminated) AND can be coerced to a variety of other Zig types."

 Single character literals are enclosed in single quotes.